TechnoNene/unifi-cam-proxy/docs/docs/about.md

 sidebar_position: 1
 ---

-**unifi-cam-proxy** adds UniFi Protect compatibility to non-UniFi cameras.
-It goes beyond the basic third-party camera functionality of UniFi Protect for ONVIF Cameras added by Ubiquiti.
-Key features include:

 **unifi-cam-proxy** extends UniFi Protect to work with non-UniFi cameras, enabling enhanced compatibility and advanced features not natively supported by Ubiquiti, when using ONVIF.

 Unlike the basic ONVIF support recently introduced by UniFi Protect, this tool offers a more flexible and powerful solution.
 Key features include: